Golf course: Environmental impact

 Environmental concerns over the use of land for golf courses have grown since the 1960s.
 Specific issues include the amount of water required for irrigation and the use of chemical pesticides and fertilizers in maintenance, as well as the destruction of wetlands and other environmentally important areas during construction.

 Pesticides and fertilizers

 These pesticides run off into bodies of water and cause over flowing of pesticides into water which causes algae blooms that destroys whole ecosystem shutdowns.

 The U.S. Environmental Protection Agency prohibited the use of Diazinon on golf courses and sod farms because of its negative impact on bird species in 1988.

 Irrigation

 The United States Golf Association (USGA) reported in 2012 that in the U.S. golf course irrigation used approximately 2.08 billion gallons of water per day to irrigate its golf courses.
 The United Nations estimates that, worldwide, golf courses consume about 2.5 billion gallons/9.5 billion litres of water per day.

 In 2022 the U.S. Geological Survey reported that the state of Utah uses about 38 million gallons of water on its golf courses per day - enough water to fill almost 58 Olympic-sized swimming pools.

+In 2025 a survey data by the Golf Course Superintendents Association of America that was funded in part by the United States Golf Association Golf courses used 31% less water compared to 2005, with two-thirds of the reported decline likely being caused by operational golf facilities applying water more efficiently, through the use of new watering technology as well as through increased use of best management practices to water courses.